 Other side effects not listed above may also occur in some people.

-Some side effects can only be found when your doctor does blood tests from time to time to check your progress (for example, elevated liver enzymes, low potassium, magnesium or sodium levels, low platelet count, low white blood cell count, high blood sugar, Tecentriq will be stored in the pharmacy or on the hospital ward in a refrigerator Tecentriq is supplied as a single-dose glass vial containing 1200 mg of active ingredient Tecentriq is diluted before infusion into a vein.
+Some side effects can only be found when your doctor does blood tests from time to time to check your progress (for example, elevated liver enzymes, low potassium, magnesium or sodium levels, low platelet count, low white blood cell count, high blood sugar, Tecentriq will be stored in the pharmacy or on the hospital ward in a refrigerator Tecentriq is supplied as a single-dose glass vial in two presentations: Tecentriq is diluted before infusion into a vein.